spiceai/docs/spiceaidocs/docs/clients/Datadog/index.md

 2024-07-15T21:48:00.158267Z  INFO spiced: Metrics listening on 127.0.0.1:9000
 ```

-Use `--metrics` param to configure Prometheus endpoint, for example
+Pass the `--metrics` parameter to bind to a specific port.
+For example, to bind to port `9090`:

 ```bash
  spiced --metrics 0.0.0.0:9090